 I'm just waiting.
 Inside the fortress that is me.
 The only place that feels good.

-I'm waiting for this wave of hyper-gentrification to run out of steam, so that I can properly assess the situation.
-At the moment, even walking down the street feels like a blast from an overexposed dystopic imagery furnace.
+I'm waiting for this wave of hyper-gentrification to run out of steam so that I can properly assess the situation.
+At the moment, even walking down the street feels like a blast from an overexposed dystopian imagery furnace.
 Fake light and happy, grinding its pointy high heel into my eye.
-A nouveau rich nightmare.
+A nouveau riche nightmare.
 Teenagers in brand new, sickeningly overpriced clothes designed to look "lived in."
 Street-tastic!
-Carrying Chanel purses (yes, high schoolers with Chanel), cell phones and iced coffees.
+Carrying Chanel purses (yes, high schoolers with Chanel), cell phones, and iced coffees.

 They look straight out of the pages of InStyle (Star/People/US Weekly) magazine, so I can see why they feel entitled.
 That takes a lot of effort.